How Much Does It Cost To Replace a Tire Pressure Sensor In 2023?

 Having your tires balanced and rotated is a common car maintenance job and needs to be done regularly.
-Getting the tires balanced when you are replacing the sensors is usually a good idea.
-Some shops will insist you do this at the same time and usually it is a good idea.
+Balancing the tires when you are replacing the sensors is usually a good idea.
+Some shops will insist you do this simultaneously and usually it is a good idea.
 However, it is good to note the potential cost before you agree to anything extra.

 Another potential cost is the cost of brand-new tires.
 Unfortunately, some places will require new tires before any work can be done on the vehicle.
-Old tires are a hazard, and some shops will not release your vehicle or work on it unless dangerous tires are replaced.
-If you know you have old tires, keep in mind that a shop might push for them to be replaced.
+Old tires are a hazard; some shops will not release your vehicle or work on it unless dangerous tires are replaced.
+If you know you have old tires, remember that a shop might push for them to be replaced.
 In some states, it will be required.

-Angie’s List says that the average American should budget $637 for a full four-tire replacement.
+Angie’s List says the average American should budget $637 for a full four-tire replacement.
 That works out to $160 per tire.
-That could jump the cost of a full sensor replacement from $800 to nearly $1,500.
+That could increase the cost of a full sensor replacement from $800 to nearly $1,500.